sfhansen/mse246_project/reports/final_report.md

 Survival analysis gives more detailed information about how the default risk of a loan varies over time.
-With binary classification, we estimated the probability that a given loan *ever* defaults.
+With binary classification, we estimated models to predict probability that a given loan *ever* defaults.
 With a hazard model, we are able to estimate the probability that a loan defaults between any two points of time in its life.

 ###Model Choice